August 15, 2025

 Air Quality Testing by Use Case

 Different spaces need different testing approaches.
-Choose kits designed for your specific environment and needs.
+Choose kits designed for your specific environment and the question you’re actually trying to answer.

 🏠 Home Air Quality Testing

 Home testing kits focus on comfort and health.
 Families need kits that test for allergens, chemicals from cleaning products, and poor ventilation.
-Home kits should be easy to use without technical training.
+The best home air quality test kit is easy to use without technical training.

-Popular home testing includes PM2.5, CO2, and VOC monitoring.
-Many Canadian homes also need radon testing, especially in areas with granite bedrock.
+Popular home testing covers PM2.5, CO2, and VOCs.
+Many Canadian homes also need radon testing, especially in Ontario and Quebec where granite bedrock pushes radon risk up.

 Understanding air quality test results helps homeowners take action after testing.